DevCycleHQ/cli/README.md

 DevCycle CLI for interacting with DevCycle features from the command line.

+Major features include:
+- Fully manage your Features, Variables, Variations and Targeting Rules from the command line
+- Detect and list DevCycle Variable usages in your codebase
+- Manage your Self-Targeting Overrides to quickly switch between Variable values
+- Generate type definitions for type-safe usage of DevCycle (Typescript only)

 The CLI can be customized in several ways using command-line args or by creating a [configuration file](#repo-configuration).

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)